arivitto/impyla-examples/README.md

 # Examples to use impyla to run queries against Impala and HiveServer2

+# Requirements

+Those examples use impyla to connect to Impala, so impyla will be required.

 Current impyla requires Python 2.6+ or 3.3+

-# Installation

 To install it, the easiest way is to use "pip"